 Dr. Bartlett is a lifetime member of the Friends of the David M. Brown Planetarium.
 She began volunteering with the organization in 2010 and was elected to the Board of Directors in 2016.

-Dr. Bartlett lives in Arlington with her husband and son and two cats although the humans ike to escape to Buckingham County, where they can see the Milky Way.
+Dr. Bartlett lives in Arlington with her husband and son and two cats although the humans like to escape to Buckingham County, where they can see the Milky Way.
+Her email address is Jennifer@BartlettAstro.com.